 - Provide a scale (metric) and geographic information (latitude and longitude), where relevant.
 Generally, all maps should have coordinates.
 Where possible we encourage submission of geo-referenced maps as supplementary files.

 - Clearly define all symbols, shading, lines or other features in a legend or caption.

-Any questions concerning the preparation of display items and file formats can be addressed to the subject editor or by emailing the graphics team at firstname.lastname@example.org.
+Questions about the preparation of display items and file formats can be sent to email@example.com.

 Tables should be included in the manuscript file.
 In accepted manuscripts, tables will be formatted during the production stage.
 However, authors can aid the review and production process by adhering to the following guidelines:

 - Prepare tables to the size intended for publication.
 GEUS Bulletin standard widths are 82 mm (one column) and 171 mm (two columns).
-The maximum page height is 235 mm.
+The recommended maximum table height is 220 mm to leave room for caption and footnotes.
+Page height is 235 mm.

 - At these sizes, use a minimum font size 7pt, maximum size 9pt, in a widely available sans serif font such as Helvetica or Arial.

 - Always prepare tables in portrait over landscape format where possible.